Attested: Ad Pontem on iter 6 of the Antonine Itinerary

 Where: East Stoke Roman fort at SK759504 on the Fosse Way beside the river Trent.

 Name origin: Latin for ‘at the bridge’.

 Notes: Presumably there was a bridge across the Trent here, but care is needed with words thought to mean ‘bridge’: Latin pons was etymologically ‘path, road’ and the place-name element *briva was etymologically ‘brow, brink’.
 Latin ponto was, according to Caesar, a Gaulish boat, i.e. a punt, while Pontus was the Greek-derived name for the Black Sea or for any large body of water.
-The battle of Stoke Field in 1487, and possibly of earlier battles on the banks of the Trent mentioned by Bede and by the Historia Brittonum.
+The battle of Stoke Field happened near here in 1487, and possibly so didi earlier battles on the banks of the Trent mentioned by Bede and by the Historia Brittonum.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.